-If you must miss your regular lab section (due to illness, a religious observance, or some other compelling reason), then you should make that lab up by going to another section that same week, if possible.
+Making Up Missed Labs: If you must miss your regular lab session due to any of the University approved acceptable excuses (as given in the UMD Undergraduate Catalog such as illness, a religious observance, or some other compelling reason), then you should make up the missed lab by going to the lab session of another section during the same week, as far as possible.
 Contact your instructor and the instructor of the other section (if different) to let them know that you need to do this and to check whether there is space available.
-If you cannot attend another section, contact your instructor ASAP and a time for a make-up lab will be arranged.
+If you cannot attend the lab of another section, contact your instructor ASAP and a time for a make-up lab will be arranged.
 In general, this should be done during the same calendar week as the lab is scheduled (so that the equipment for that lab is still set up), and definitely no later than the following Tuesday.
 The homework for the lab will be due by 10:00 pm on the second day after you make up the lab.
+A missed lab not made-up before the end of the semester will generally cost you one letter grade in your final grade